handpoint/ecommdoc/docs/transactiontypes.md

 This will create a new transaction and attempt to seek authorisation for a sale from the Acquirer.
 A successful authorisation will reserve the funds on the Cardholder’s account until the transaction is settled.

-The `captureDelay` field can be used to state whether the transaction should be authorised only and settled at a later date. **For more details on delayed capture, refer to appendix A-9.**
+The `captureDelay` field can be used to state whether the transaction should be authorised only and settled at a later date. **For more details on delayed capture, refer to the [delayed capture guide](annexes#captureDelay).

 ## VERIFY
 This will create a new transaction and attempt to verify that the card account exists with the Acquirer.
 The transaction will result in no transfer of funds and no hold on any funds on the Cardholder’s account.
 It cannot be captured and will not be settled.
 The transaction amount must always be zero.